prishanmu/Applied-Social-Network-Analysis-Python/README.md

-# Applied Social Network Analysis in Python
+# Practice with NetworkX library for Social Network Analysis

 Assignments and related work from the Applied Social Network Analysis in Python course on Coursera will be held here.
 This course covers the different types of networks, real-world applications of network analysis and using python to conduct and interpret network analysis using the NetworkX library.